CodeYourFuture/curriculum/content/guides/code-style-guide/index.md

 ## Advanced

-These additional rules may be harder for you to understand at the start of your programming journey however they are important concepts as your develop.
+These additional rules may be harder for you to understand at the start of your programming journey however they are important concepts as you develop.

 ### Remember your audience